jorgef/fsharpreactivepatterns/docs/content/messaging-with-actors.md

 ##Message Router

 The Message Router allows you to redirect messages to other actors depending on certain condition.
-For more details see chapter 4 of the book.

 ```fsharp
 let alternatingRouter (processor1: IActorRef) (processor2: IActorRef) (mailbox: Actor<_>) =